Mr. Bean: Feature films

-London 2012 Olympic Summer Games opening ceremony
+2012 Summer Olympics opening ceremony

-In 2012, Atkinson reprised his character for a live performance as part of the London 2012 Summer Olympics opening ceremony.
+In 2012, Atkinson reprised his role as Mr. Bean for a live performance as part of the 2012 Summer Olympics opening ceremony in London.
 In the scene, Mr. Bean works within the London Symphony Orchestra in its performance of "Chariots of Fire", conducted by Simon Rattle.
 For this scene, Bean does not wear his usual brown tweed sports jacket but the traditional clothing of the musician – white tie and tails.
 As they perform the piece, Bean is mostly bored with playing the same note repeatedly on the synthesiser and gets jealous of the more interesting part being played on the grand piano.
 Still bored, he takes out his mobile phone and takes a picture of himself, looking proud.
 He then sneezes in a comical fashion and tries to retrieve his handkerchief from his bag behind him, finding he cannot reach it while at the synthesizer until he uses an umbrella to maintain his performance.
 When he finally blows his nose with his serviette, he throws it into the grand piano.

 He then falls asleep continuing to play the note.
-A dream sequence of the opening scene of the film Chariots of Fire shows the characters running across a beach, though Mr. Bean dreams he is running with them.
+A dream sequence referencing the opening scene of the film Chariots of Fire (1981) shows the characters running across a beach, though Mr. Bean dreams he is running with them.
 He begins to fall behind, until he hails a car to overtake all the others.
 Now running in front, Bean ensures he wins the race on the beach by tripping one of the runners trying to overtake him, whereupon he crosses the line with elation, and then wakes up.
 Finding that the rest of the orchestra have stopped playing while he continued his one recurring note, Bean, with encouragement from Rattle, plays an extended flourish and lastly touches a note that makes a flatulent sound then stops.